mistermicheels/learning-notes/mindset/Hammock-driven-development.md

 You need to think hard enough, your really need to work on the problem, in order to get to the point where the problem seems important enough to your brain to keep on working on it in the background.

+Ideally, the problem becomes the "top idea" in your mind, the first topic that your subconscious starts working on when it gets the chance.

 ### Stop consciously thinking about the problem

 One approach: frustration